rallsopp01-del/didactic-pancake/README.md

 21.85	     |   124.0	| 3.5282975215294865

-**** probably remove those and commit changes *** Not all of the wavenumbers were considered here, because some of the really low wavenumber modes had intensities of 0 so there is a way to control how many modes are used.
+**** Not all of the wavenumbers were considered here, because some of the really low wavenumber modes had intensities of 0 so there capability to control how many modes are used.

 To check that these orderings were correct I used a program called PyVibMS and it is important to check the orientation in the pymol viewer against the absolute axis in VMD https://github.com/smutao/PyVibMS